-TCOG’s bylaws require that an annual audit be made of its financial accounts and transactions for the preceding fiscal year.
+TCOG’s bylaws require than an annual audit be made of its financial accounts and transactions for the preceding fiscal year.
 In 1997, the Office of Management and Budget revised Circular A-133 to include units of local government.
-This circular requires that granters of the United States of America perform audits which meet the requirements of the Single Audit Act.
+This circular requires that grantors of the United States of America perform audits which meet the requirements of the Single Audit Act Amendments of 1996.
 In accordance with these requirements, the Annual Audit Report is contained herein for your review and consideration.

 CERTIFICATION OF INDIRECT COST PERCENTAGE

-The undersigned Executive Director and Finance Director hereby certify that based upon the enclosed audited financial data, TCOG’s indirect cost for fiscal year ended April 30, 2014, did not exceed 15 percent of total expenditures, as defined by The Local Government Code.
-Chapter 391, 586.(f)(1).
+The undersigned Executive Director and Finance Director hereby certify that based upon the enclosed audited financial data, TCOG’s indirect cost for fiscal year ended April 30, 2015, did not exceed 15 percent of total expenditures, as defined by The Local Government Code, Chapter 391, 586.(f)(1).

 We would like to express our appreciation to everyone associated with the preparation of this Annual Audit Report.
 We would also like to thank the Members of the Governing Body for their direction and support in the financial operations of Texoma Council of Governments.